Rocksen1683/OBJScan/README.md

-# Object Detection to STL Converter App 📱➜🛠️
+# OBJScan 📱➜🛠️

 ## **Project Overview**
-This iOS application allows users to detect objects using the device camera and convert them into **3D STL files** for 3D printing or modeling.
+OBJScan is an iOS application that allows users to detect objects using the device camera and convert them into **3D STL files** for 3D printing or modeling.
 The app integrates real-time object detection, 3D mesh generation, and export functionalities.

 ---